 There are different types of savings plans offered by banks in Canada, so it is best to get savings account information from various banks prior to opening your emergency fund savings account to determine the best deal.
 In Canada, interest rates on savings account ranges from 2.3% to less than 1%.
 This handy interest rate comparison tool of Canadian banks can also help you in the decision-making process.

-3. Children’s Education
+3. How to Save for Your Children’s Education

 A Registered Education Savings Plan (RESP) is perfect for saving for your child’s post-secondary education.
 RESPs are very flexible, and can be used for college or university education in any certified educational institution in or outside of Canada.